sambhut/UT-DL-Spring-2022/README.md

 Run - PlayerTests.py which will directly run the player so that we can focus on control opearations.

-## Default location of video output - /tmp/ can be changed to other location
+## Default location of video output

+Below location can be changed to other intended location instead of /tmp/

 def show_video(frames, fps=30):
 imageio.mimwrite('/tmp/test.mp4', frames, fps=fps, bitrate=1000000)